-- Birth through 18 months (DECA for Infants)
+- Birth up to 18 months (DECA for Infants)

-Please visit https://www.e-deca2.org/ for more information on the early childhood assessments.
-The Kindergarten-8th Grade (DESSA and DESSA mini) assessments can be found on the Aperture EVO SEL platform.
-Please visit http://www.apertureed.com/ for more information.
+Click here for more information on the e-DECA System.
+The kindergarten through eighth grade assessments (DESSA, DESSA-Mini) can be found on the Aperture EVO SEL platform.
+Please visit www.apertureed.com for more information.

 The DARS is self-completed by adults as a self-survey.